GlacioHack/xdem/docs/source/intro_accuracy_precision.rst

 have shown the limitations of such simple metrics and provide more statistically-advanced methods to account for potential variabilities in precision and related correlations in space.
 However, the lack of implementations of these methods in a modern programming language makes them hard to reproduce, validate, and apply consistently.
-This is why one of the main goals of ``xdem`` is to simplify state-of-the-art statistical measures, to allow accurate DEM uncertainty estimation for everyone.
+This is why one of the main goals of xDEM is to simplify state-of-the-art statistical measures, to allow accurate DEM uncertainty estimation for everyone.

 The tools for quantifying DEM precision are described in :ref:`spatialstats`.